Red X iconGreen tick iconYellow tick icon

 Introduction to the principles and values that shape environmental management approaches from a geographic perspective.

 Environmental management is constantly evolving to address the complex process of balancing human needs and ecosystem integrity at global and local scales.
-This paper will explore the geographical aspects of the theory and practice of environmental management by paying particular attention to conflicting values, concepts and understandings of environment and resources that guide environmental decision-making.
+This paper will explore the theory and practice of environmental management by paying particular attention to conflicting values, concepts and understandings of environment that guide decision-making to advance sustainability.

 Paper title Environmental Management: Principles and Values